statamic/v2-docs/content/collections/docs/forms.md

 title: Forms
 id: b1144402-a282-4b6f-9e43-98ceae02c9e2
 overview: |
   Forms are a natural part of the internet experience and a core component of most websites in some shape or form.
-From "Contact Us" to "Vote for Your Favorite Naked Mole Rat", Statamic can help manage your forms and make your life a little easier.
+From "Contact Us" to "Vote for Your Favorite Porg", Statamic can help manage your forms and make your life a little easier.
 ---

 ## Overview {#overview}

 Statamic forms serve to collect, report, and reuse user submitted data.
 The end-to-end solution includes Tags, settings, and a dedicated area of the Control Panel.
-These features together effectively replace v1's first-party form module, Raven.
 And yes, "Forms" is a pretty boring title.
 But at least it's fairly clear as to what it does.

-## Your first form {#create}
+## Your First Form {#create}

 Let's pretend, shall we, that you are a famous celebrity with a large following of dedicated fans.
 If that is true of you -- kudos by the way -- but why are you building your own website?
 You don't have time for that.
 Who's going to sail your yacht?